-Our three concentrations allow students to explore visual and material culture or to focus on architectural history of the practice of architecture.
+Our two concentrations allow students to explore visual and material culture or to focus on the practice of architecture.
 Many concentrators continue with graduate study in History of Art and Architecture, or the M.ARch.

 Undergraduate and graduate students in the Department of the History of Art and Architecture at Brown University complete their courses of study with attention to the history and theories of art, architecture, and urban development, examining how objects of material culture are made, viewed, and collected.